 9 Must-See Temples in Assam

-9 must-see temples in Assam:-
+9 ought to-see temples in Assam:-

 Kamakhya Temple: